-With consistent, evidence-based treatment, you and your child’s service providers are likely to see improvement in your child’s behaviour, language, and social interactions.
-But it’s important to remember that just as every child on the spectrum behaves differently, and every child with autism spectrum disorder (ASD) will respond to interventions and therapy differently too.
+With consistent, evidence-based treatment, you and your child’s service providers are likely to see improvement in your child’s behaviour, language and social interactions.
+But every child on the autism spectrum behaves differently, and every child with autism spectrum disorder (ASD) will respond to interventions and therapy differently too.

 Early, intensive, family-based intervention is the best way to support your child’s development and wellbeing.
-The best treatment approaches are those that target all areas of your child's development: their social and communication skills, and their behaviour.
+The best treatment approaches are those that target all areas of your child’s development, social and communication skills, and behaviour.
 These should be adapted to your child’s pattern of strengths and weaknesses and take your family’s circumstances into account.

-You might hear stories about ASD treatments that lead to ‘recovery’, or of a ‘miracle cure’.
-Although it’s natural to feel hopeful about therapies, autism is currently a lifelong disorder and so far there is no cure.
+You might hear stories about ASD treatments that lead to ‘recovery’ or a ‘miracle cure’.
+Although it’s natural to feel hopeful about therapies, ASD is currently a lifelong disorder and so far there is no cure.